 The body must be conditioned to move properly and precisely to avoid injury and apply techniques at a high level.
 Of course, raw functional strength never hurts and tends to be a side effect of taiso.

-So why does jujutsu need some sort of conditioning?
+Why does jujutsu need some sort of conditioning?
 First and foremost: to protect you against injury.
 Strong limbs get injured a lot less.
 Most of the techniques in the system do not require much power to do, but may require extremely high motor skills to receive.
-Since you cannot really learn a grappling system without experiencing it, the truth is that never receiving a complete technique in the system, no matter how hard you practice otherwise, probably means you will never quite own that technique.
+You cannot really learn a grappling system without experiencing it, so if you never receive a complete technique you will probably never quite own it no matter how hard you practice otherwise.

 Also, a major part of grappling is getting the right body alignment to generate power in all sorts of weird positions as well as being able to smoothly switch methods of applying force.
 There just aren’t many good ways to train that.
 A correctly aimed conditioning program should make learning a system easier.
 Also, there have been times that I have not had a partner.
 Now, you can’t do jujutsu alone because you need to grapple with another person.
 All that happens is you get really bad habits that will get you thumped when you get back into training.
-So, in those times, I set about trying to get solo exercises that would aid me, and make it so I would be in shape with no bad habits when I could find someone else.
+So, in those times, I set about finding solo exercises that would aid me and make it so I would be in shape with no bad habits when I could find a practice partner.

 Another reason is to recover from injury.
 I have an artificial hip.
 I found myself in the unenviable position of not merely being out of practice, but being handicapped.
 Taiso was perfect, being extremely scalable and low impact.
 I was able to start at the bare bones fairly soon after surgery and work up to sessions worthy of an extreme athlete.
 While I admit that I am special (so my mother didn’t lie after all!) in that most martial artists don’t have to contend with this issue, I really think that this alone would justify getting to know it.
 I have consistently had physical therapists compliment me on the excellence of my rehabilitation.
 I follow their guidelines to a ‘t’ but always try to put it in the framework outlined here.